joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 If you have issues, check the diodes are installed in the correct orientation and all pins are soldered.
 Just incase you have issues with the diodes, there is a "no diode" IO configuration on line 21 that can be commented in to check if the diodes are the issue or if it exists somewhere else.

-Assuming everything is working, you can now play around with configuring the keyboard to send whatever keycodes you want.
+Assuming everything is working, it's time to jump to [mechanical assembly](#mechanical-assembly) and attach the base before returning here to configure the keyboard to send whatever keycodes you want.
 Below are a few links to KMK documentation to help guide you.

 - There's a [reference](https://github.com/KMKfw/kmk_firmware/blob/master/docs/keycodes.md#keys-overview) of the available keycodes.
 - [International](https://github.com/KMKfw/kmk_firmware/blob/master/docs/international.md#international-keycodes) extension adds keys for non US layouts and [Media Keys](https://github.com/KMKfw/kmk_firmware/blob/master/docs/media_keys.md#media-keys) adds keys for ... media.